Join a robust, vibrant, and international network of green chemists in higher education.

 - John C. Warner, Co-Founder of Beyond Benign and the Warner Babcock Institute for Green Chemistry

-Find out more »ACS Summer School on Green Chemistry & Sustainable Energy
+Find out more »ACS GCI Green & Sustainable Chemistry Summer School

 frequently asked questions